 Cliche?
 Yes.
 But it has to be done at least once in your life.

 Head towards Southbank and board a capsule on The London Eye to see the city from a new point of view.
-If you fancy a drink (who doesn’t?) opt for the new pub pod, and enjoy a craft beer or gin as you rotate over the Thames.
+It is truly spectacular and one of those London things you can’t miss.

 Read Next: The Top Tourist Spots in London